ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * WeaponsTargeting & HomingAttack Other Player Enable/Disable
 * Flyables attach to correct player's camera
 * Turrets attach to correct player's camera
-* Checkpoint Warping/Backtracking separate warping
+* Checkpoint Warping/Backtracking separate warping [PARTIAL / Warp Done; Needs UI Control]
-* Individual death-to-checkpoint / Don't reload level for both players [PARTIAL]
+* Individual death-to-checkpoint / Don't reload level for both players [PARTIAL / Can be improved]
+* Bosses / Worm Enemies / AlienShips should attack closest player
+* If P1 is in a Vehicle and P2 attempts to use a CarTypeVehicle, P1 will have control of P2
 * **Buffer crash research / possible crash reductions if possible
 * -> Verified problematic stages will have TXD reductions [ISSUES FOUND / IN TESTING]
 * -> Reductions planned: See `Buffer(s) Issue Identication` section below